I’ve been a writer all my life.

 When the journalist in me sits up and takes notice, I occasionally post articles on subjects that have nothing to do with writing a novel.
 You might find some of them funny like this one about potato chips, or you might enjoy something more serious and prescient like this one that looked ahead to what could happen if Donald Trump became President of the United States.
 That was written in July 2016.

-Because of the sporadic nature of my posts, you could subscribe to receive notification of each new post by email (see sidebar).
+You can subscribe to receive each new post by email (see sidebar).
 Or you could bookmark this page and check right back here to see what’s been

 Some Recent Favorites: